VECTOR Average Speed Camera UK Guide (2026)

 • Multi-function capability: VECTOR can enforce a broader range of traffic offences - including red light violations, bus lane contraventions, yellow box junction offences and congestion charging - in addition to average speed enforcement.

-• Lane coverage: Each VECTOR unit houses two cameras, allowing it to monitor two lanes simultaneously, either on a dual carriageway or in a bidirectional arrangement.
+• Lane coverage: Each VECTOR unit houses two cameras, allowing it to monitor two lanes of traffic - either on a dual carriageway (same direction of travel) or in a bidirectional arrangement on a single carriageway road.

 Can VECTOR catch you if you slow down at the camera?